Dr0n/.net-Files-Depository/README.md

 2) Apply /App_Data/Create.sql

-3) Change " <connectionStrings>" in Web.config to your DB
+3) Change "connectionStrings" in Web.config to your DB